 · Restate: “So, Dad, what I’m hearing you say is…”

 · Reframe: “I see what you mean.
 In my mind, I was seeing the situation from this perspective.”

 · Accurate Empathy: What is the person you are having a conversation with seeing, hearing, smelling, experiencing physically, and experiencing emotionally?
 Try your best to see the situation from his or her perspective.

 · Summarize: End on a positive note.
 Quickly summarize what was discussed.
 Mention that it was good to have an honest discussion.

 Mr. Smith’s adult children became concerned after their father’s recent hospitalization.
 He had passed out while driving, but luckily was stopped at red light.
 No one got hurt in the process.
-After many tests, his loss of consciousness was attributed to a stroke that also impaired Mr. Smith’s speech, eye site, and the use of his right arm.
+After many tests, his loss of consciousness was attributed to a stroke that also impaired Mr. Smith’s speech, eyesight, and the use of his right arm.
 Mr. Smith’s family decided that a temporary caregiver would be helpful to assist him with shopping and minor household chores.
 The family requested a time to meet with their father to discuss long-term planning.
 At the suggestion of his family, he agreed to meet after Church on Sunday afternoon.
 Mr. Smith saw it as a good opportunity to have his children and grandchildren over for dinner.
 Family dinner after Church was this family’s tradition for many years.
 Having a low-key discussion while grandkids watched television after the meal and adults had their coffee was the selected time to have a difficult discussion.

 OPPOSITION: “I don’t want a Caregiver in my house.
 I don’t want someone to see my things.
 I need my privacy.
 I was always independent.
 Even after your mother died, I managed to do everything myself.
 I’m not an old man yet.”